-- 1. A Basic Nursing Assistant Program must be completed and student have an active BNA certificate before entering the program. - 2.
+- 1. Students must have a current BNA on the Nebraska registry or registry in the students' state of residence - 2.
 All costs relating to obtaining BNA is the responsibility of the student.

 Criminal Background Check Policy/Procedure

 To ensure that each student is a likely candidate for licensure as a nurse and will meet clinical placement requirements.